Come See For Yourself

 Fri: 9 - 3 pm

-When you book your eye exam at Pioneer Eye Care with Dr. Iuliana Dragomir O.D., you’ll soon see why patients young and old in Kitchener-Waterloo trust her for comprehensive eye care.
+When you book your eye exam at Pioneer Eye Care with Dr. Iuliana Dragomir, you’ll soon see why patients young and old trust her for comprehensive eye care.
 Dr. Dragomir is committed to providing each patient with the full eye care they deserve.
-As a firm believer in educating patients about caring for their vision, Iuliana takes the time to help her patients understand their ocular health and answer any questions they may have.
+As a firm believer in educating everyone about caring for their vision, she takes the time to help her patients understand their ocular health and answer any questions they may have.
 She has a special talent for working with children to help safeguard their vision.